GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 #### Provisioning Saxml inference system

 After the base infrastructure has been provisioned you can deploy Saxml components to your GKE cluster.
 The deployment process has been automated with **Skaffold** and **Kustomize**.
 You can find the Kustomize configuration in the `environment/3-saxml/manifests` folder.
 To deploy Saxml:
 1. Update the `kustomization.yaml` with the namespace created during the base environment setup.
 This namespace will be used to deploy Saxml components.
+You can retrieve the namespace name by executing `terraform output namespace` from the `environment\1-base_environment` folder.

 ```
 cd environment/3-saxml/manifests